 Can I perform this test at home?

-No. This test is performed by trained laboratory professionals.
+No. This test must be performed in an accredited laboratory by trained laboratory professionals.

 On This Site